 Status Lock

 Status Lock prevents a run file from being edited from the Status Menu.
-When Status Lock is On in the P1500, the Status Menu only shows the run file name (and number).
+When Status Lock is On, the Status Menu only shows the run file name (and number).
 The rest of the run file cannot be accessed.